2dukes/PROJ_SSI_2122/hash-length-extension/hash-length-extension-lab.md

 bb72f8627d5a19916b66b5236aa19273b25e32063e72d4dfef2670aa58d4a0c7  -
 ```

 Upon receiving a message multiple of its block size (64 bytes), as is the case, SHA-256 will generate further padding to it.
-IN SHA-256, for each block, the message can only be 440 bits long.
+In SHA-256, **for each block**, the message can only be 440 bits long.
 That's because each block has 512 bits and the last 64 bits are left to the length of the message.
 That leaves us with 512 - 64 = 448.
 If the message is 440 bits long, that leaves 8 bits that need to be filled by padding to make 448 bits.
 The `0x80` (`10000000`, considering the **Unicode** character standard as it's always encoded in a multiple of 8 bits) will take care of that.
 This amounts to 512 bits (440 + 8 + 64).
 If the message is 448 bits long, that leaves 0 bits for padding, which won't do any good because the `1` bit is needed to separate the message from the padding.
 So even if we could add just a `1` bit with no trailing zeros, we'd still be at >512 bits (448 + 1 + 64 = 513).
 This puts the number of bits needed over the threshold of 512, which means another message block is needed.
 So, the `0x80` won't create an overflow of zeros as another message block needs to be created anyways.
 And that's exactly what happens in this situation.
+Note that SHA-256 supports messages of a size up to (2^64 - 1) bits.
+In case the message is longer than 440 bits multiple blocks would need to be added.

 When testing the generated MAC, we can see we get a message saying the MAC we calculated is valid.
 Note that the `\x` in the hexadecimal characters needs to be replaced by `%`, so for example, `\x80`, becomes `%80`.